Submit to STIFF

-We usually attend a major fest or two (Sundance, Slamdance, SXSW) every year occasionally invite 1-2 films that we really feel are a great fit for our audience.
-But, rest assured we don't fill the program with Festival Picks.
-We are committed to filling the vast majority of our programming slots from our submission pool.
+We do not fill the program with Festival Picks.
+We are committed to filling our programming slots from our submission pool.

 OK.
 I am sold.
 I want to screen my film/TransMedia project at STIFF, what do I have to do?